by Jason Wasserman MD PhD FRCPC

-A tubulovillous adenoma is a non-cancerous growth in the colon.
-It develops from the glands in the mucosa on the inside surface of the colon.
-These adenomas can develop anywhere along the length of the colon from the cecum to the rectum.
-All tubulovillous adenomas are associated with an increased risk for developing a type of colon cancer called adenocarcinoma over time.
+A tubulovillous adenoma (TVA) is a noncancerous type of polyp that can develop anywhere in the colon and rectum.
+It develops from the cells that cover the inside surface of these tissues.
+If left untreated, all tubulovillous adenomas are associated with an increased risk of developing a type of colon cancer called adenocarcinoma over time.

-The diagnosis of tubulovillous adenoma is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
+The diagnosis of tubulovillous adenoma can only be made after part, or all of the adenoma is removed and the tissue is examined under the microscope by a pathologist.
 The adenoma may be removed in one piece or in multiple pieces.
-The tissue sample is then sent to a pathologist for examination.

-Tubulovillous adenomas are often removed and sent to pathology as multiple pieces (fragments) of tissue.
-In some of these cases, it will not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.
+Some tubulovillous adenomas grow on a piece of tissue called a stalk and the adenoma is removed by cutting the stalk.
+In these cases, the margin is the part of the stalk that is cut.
+However, most tubulovillous adenomas are removed and sent to pathology as multiple pieces (fragments) of tissue.
+In these cases, it may not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.